Puk Lyng Thomsen: Amateur career

+College

-Thomsen was one of five heralded recruits in head coach Amy Bond's best-ever recruiting class that arrived on the Florida State University campus in September of 2018, having turned down an offer from Oklahoma State University.
+Thomsen was one of five heralded recruits in head coach Amy Bond's best-ever recruiting class that arrived on the Florida State University campus in September 2018, having turned down an offer from Oklahoma State University.
 She was a big part of a star-studded group of freshmen in the Florida State Seminoles women's golf team that included Frida Kinhult, Caroline Hodge, Amelia Williamson and Beatrice Wallin.
 With Thomsen in the lineup, Florida State tied the school-best for finishes in the ACC Championship (second) and the NCAA Auburn Regional Championship (second).

+Injury

 Thomsen's career was dealt a serious blow when a back injury she had been developing for six years got progressively worse.
 In the spring of 2020, she decided to end her Florida State Seminoles career after only two years, and moved back to Denmark for treatment.
 By May 2020, she couldn't even walk, and decided to undergo the same operation as Tiger Woods, a surgery designed to stabilize the lower part of her back.
 With the operation seemingly a success, following a year of rehabilitation, she competed in a small number of local tournaments in 2021.
+She completed her undergraduate degree at Aalborg University in 2025.

+Professional career

+Thomsen turned professional in October 2022.
+She joined the 2023 LET Access Series, where she won the Västerås Ladies Open four strokes ahead of Kajsa Arwefjäll in second, and finished 8th in the season rankings to narrowly miss out on graduation to the Ladies European Tour.